 Surprisingly, most Home Equity Loans prior to 2018 do not comply with the strict consumer protections that were initially written into the Texas Constitution.
-In fact, since 2010 we've examined thousands of loans and discovered that about 87% of them contain one or more violations!
+In fact, since 2010 we've examined thousands of loans (at no cost to our clients) and discovered that about 87% of them contain one or more violations!

 Sometimes they do the right thing and make the borrower whole, but often times they refuse to do so - ignoring their legal obligation.
 In these instances, you, as the borrower, may be entitled to cash compensation and/or your lender may be required to return all your payments and void your lien so that you own your home without owing anything on your mortgage!

 Even if you took out the loan several years ago, you still have time to examine your loan documents to see if you too are the victim of fraud, predatory lending, or illegal loan practices that are common with these loans.

 If you aren't sure if your loan contains errors, take advantage of the resources on this page to discover for yourself if your loan is one of the 87% that contains errors.
 If you have questions, call our friendly staff at 713-590-3066 for a no cost or obligation consultation, or click here to schedule a meeting with us at your convenience.

 We're happy to perform a comprehensive audit of your loan documents without cost or obligation, so what do you have to lose?